ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

     module.fail_json(msg="region must be specified")
 ```

-### Exception Handling
+### Exception Handling for boto

 You should wrap any boto call in a try block.
-If an exception is thrown, it is up to you decide how to handle it
+If an exception is thrown, it is up to you decide how
-but usually calling fail_json with the error or helpful message and traceback will suffice.
+to handle it but usually calling fail_json with the error or helpful message and traceback will
+suffice.

 #### boto